vipulnaik/diet-exercise-health/notes/2021-09-29-periodontal-therapy-first-appointment.md

 upper right where there was a bit of swelling.
 I ate around 6:30 PM (5.5 hours after the anesthetic).
 Before eating, I did my first rinse with the provided mouthwash.

+For my food, I got white rice from Bangkok Thai Cuisine (chosen because it's softer on the teeth than whole wheat wraps) and had it with my cooked vegetables and almmond milk.